-Cheon Chu City, Korea, was once where wealthy financiers lived, and where many wealthy land-owning Yangban class gathered, preparing to take an open Imperial Examination the passing of which guarantees upward mobility.
+Cheon Chu City, Korea, was once where wealthy Yangban land-owning class lived, and where elite scholars gathered, preparing to take an open Imperial Examination the passing of which guarantees upward mobility.
 This elite class of people would commission quality furniture to decorate their homes.

 The body of each stacked chest is made of paulownia wood which is heavily grained but without contrast in coloration, like it is in persimmon wood used to make the front panels.
 Paulownia wood is known for withstanding moisture and temperature changes and is considered to have insect repellent qualities, so it is popularly used for constructing clothing and book chests.